basnijholt/dotbins/README.md

 - 🌐 Supports multiple platforms (macOS, Linux, Windows) and architectures (amd64, arm64, etc.)
 - 📦 Downloads and organizes binaries from GitHub releases
-- 🔄 Installs and updates tools to their latest versions with a single command
+- 🔄 Installs and updates tools to their latest tags (versions) with a single command
-- 📌 Pin tools to specific versions with the `tag` parameter
+- 📌 Pin tools to specific versions using the `tag` parameter (e.g., `tag: v1.2.3`)
-- 📊 Tracks installed versions and update timestamps for all tools
+- 📊 Tracks installed tags (versions) and update timestamps for all tools
 - 🧩 Extracts binaries from various archive formats (zip, tar.gz)
 - 📂 Organizes tools by platform and architecture for easy access
 - 🐙 Easy integration with your dotfiles repository for version control